chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

 ### Goal
 *****

 The overall goal of this project is to create an agent-based model (ABM) of interconnected engineered, military systems that interact with one another in addition to a heterogeneous environment and an unpredictable enemy threat.
-Furthermore, I seek to gain a normative understanding through evaluation of various network configurations, functional allocations, and system behaviors that best lead to the desired emergence of resilience in this system-of-systems.
+Furthermore, I seek to gain a normative understanding through evaluation of various network configurations, functional allocations, and system behaviors that best lead to the desired emergence of resilience in this system-of-systems (SoS).

 &nbsp;
 ### Justification